Bianca Odumegwu-Ojukwu: Diplomacy

+Controversies

-In 1989, halfway through her reign as MBGN, the press revealed Odumegwu-Ojukwu's secret relationship with the former Biafran Head Of State Chukwuemeka Odumegwu Ojukwu, a political associate of her father's, over thirty years her senior.
+In 1989, halfway through her reign as MBGN, Bianca began a relationship with Biafra President Chukwuemeka Odumegwu Ojukwu, a political associate of her father's, over thirty years her senior.
 Their controversial romance was a national talking point in the early 1990s.
 The immense pressure of being under the public eye became increasingly unbearable, causing her to resign as Miss Intercontinental as her main concern was completing her education as a law student.
-In 1994, having finally obtained her degree, she married the former Biafran president in a lavish wedding ceremony held in Abuja.
+In 1994, having finally obtained her degree, she married the former Biafra President, Chukwuemeka Odumegwu Ojukwu in a lavish wedding ceremony held in Abuja, the capital of Nigeria.

 In 2012, following the death of her husband, his will, which left most of his assets to her, generated a great deal of controversy and disaffection among several family members.
-Odumegwu-Ojukwu appealed to her critics to allow Ikemba Odumegwu-Ojukwu to "rest in peace", describing him as a man of honour and integrity whose legacy should not be obscured by rancour over inheritance issues and stating that the will was drafted in 2005, registered and placed in the custody of the State Probate Registry with the legal witnesses and executors, who were present at the time it was prepared, still living.
+Bianca Odumegwu-Ojukwu appealed to her critics to allow Odumegwu-Ojukwu to "rest in peace", describing him as a man of honour and integrity whose legacy should not be obscured by rancour over inheritance issues and stating that the will was drafted in 2005, registered and placed in the custody of the State Probate Registry with the legal witnesses and executors, who were present at the time it was prepared, still living.

-On 17 March 2022, during the inaugural ceremony of governor Chukwuma Soludo, Odumegwu-Ojukwu delivered what has now been widely dubbed a ‘valedictory slap’ to a visibly inebriated Ebelechukwu Obiano, the outgoing first lady of Anambra State, who had physically attacked her at the state function.
+In 2023, she won her legal battle over the Ojukwu Estate.

 Personal life

-Odumegwu-Ojukwu was married to Ikemba Odumegwu-Ojukwu until his death in 2011; the couple had three children together.
+She was in a relationship with her husband from 1989 and they married on 12 November 1994 in a lavish wedding ceremony in Abuja.
+Bianca was 27 while Emeka was in his 60s.

+After almost 17 years of marriage, her husband Emeka died in the United Kingdom after a brief illness at 78 in 2011.
+The couple had three children together: Chineme, Afamefuna, and Nwachukwu.
 Of her marriage, she admits that while she was happy to have found her husband, she would not encourage her daughter to make a similar choice of marital engagement.
 Odumegwu-Ojukwu holds many traditional titles in her native land as well as the highest chieftaincy title conferred on women in her region.
+Her sister, Lilian Onoh was Nigeria's Ambassador to the Republic of Namibia.